JohnsonRodrigues/admin2/README.md

 You now just return this view from your controller, as usual.
 Check out [AdminLTE](https://almsaeedstudio.com) to find out how to build beautiful content for your admin panel.

-## 4. The `make:metronic` artisan command
+## 4. The `make:metronic2` artisan command

 > Note: only for Laravel 5.2 and higher

-This package ships with a `make:metronic` command that behaves exactly like `make:auth` (introduced in Laravel 5.2) but replaces the authentication views with AdminLTE style views.
+This package ships with a `make:metronic2` command that behaves exactly like `make:auth` (introduced in Laravel 5.2) but replaces the authentication views with AdminLTE style views.

 ```
-php artisan make:metronic
+php artisan make:metronic2
 ```

 This command should be used on fresh applications, just like the `make:auth` command

-### 4.1 Using the authentication views without the `make:metronic` command
+### 4.1 Using the authentication views without the `make:metronic2` command

 If you want to use the included authentication related views manually, you can create the following files and only add one line to each file:

 - `resources/views/auth/login.blade.php`:
 ```
-@extends('metronic::login')
+@extends('metronic2::login')
 ```
 - `resources/views/auth/register.blade.php`
 ```
-@extends('metronic::register')
+@extends('metronic2::register')
 ```
 - `resources/views/auth/passwords/email.blade.php`
 ```
-@extends('metronic::passwords.email')
+@extends('metronic2::passwords.email')
 ```
 - `resources/views/auth/passwords/reset.blade.php`
 ```
-@extends('metronic::passwords.reset')
+@extends('metronic2::passwords.reset')
 ```

 By default, the login form contains a link to the registration form.